foundersandcoders/Product-Management-Curriculum/supplementary-modules/finding-a-tech-partner/README.md

 ---
 description: >-
-  An optional, one-hour workshop to provide product managers with information and guidance on finding tech partners most suitable to their company and needs.
+  An optional, one-hour workshop to provide Product Managers with information and guidance on finding tech partners most suitable to their company and needs.
 ---